A calculator with stacked coins and a model house shows the true cost of long-term home security.

 A huge factor to include in your budget is the potential for savings on your homeowner’s insurance.
 Many insurance providers offer discounts of 5% to 20% for homes with professionally monitored systems.
 This monthly saving can significantly offset the cost of your monitoring fee, making professional protection a smart financial move in the long run.

-Compare the Total Cost of Ownership Over Time
+Calculating the True Cost Over Time

 When you weigh the cost of a security system, it’s crucial to also consider the cost of not having one.
 The average loss from a single home burglary is around $2,600, which is often more than several years of professional monitoring.
 A professionally installed system can essentially pay for itself by preventing just one incident.
 This makes it one of the most effective services you can invest in for your home.